Using RAM and Reviewing Inventories

 When you request a waste pickup, all of these individual disposals must be decayed (if short half life material) to the date of the pickup request.

-HOW TO COMPLETE YOUR QUARTERLY REPORT
+HOW TO COMPLETE YOUR INVENTORY VERIFICATION REPORT

 - The general information includes the AU’s name and campus address, AU’s number, survey class, e-mail address, authorization expiration date, office and lab phone numbers, assigned HP initials and RSC Representative.